Released June 24, 2025

 Download the summary PDF for Massachusetts

-The best performing sectors on a seasonally adjusted basis during April were Trade, Transportation, and Utilities (4,400) and Construction (1,200).
+The best performing sectors on a seasonally adjusted basis during May were Leisure and Hospitality (1,400) and Financial Activities (1,100).

-The poorest performing sectors during the month were Information (-200) and Leisure and Hospitality (-300).
+The poorest performing sectors during the month were Government (-500) and Professional and Business Services (-1,900).

-The best performing sectors during the last 12 months were Education and Health Services (7,600) and Government (3,800).
+The best performing sectors during the last 12 months were Education and Health Services (7,100) and Financial Activities (3,400).

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.